danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 ### Error Responses

 If the specified list does not exist or does not belong to the authenticated user, a 404 response will be returned.
 If the specified list is a master list, a 405 response will be returned.
-Error responses do not return data.

 #### Statuses